pri-k/docs-mysql/index.html.md

 ### Configuring Lifecycle Errands

-Two lifecycle errands are run be default, the broker registrar and smoke tests.
-The broker registrar errand registers the broker with Cloud Controller and makes the configured plan public.
-The smoke test errand runs basic tests to validate Elastic Runtime apps can successfully create, bind, use, and unbind MySQL service instances.
-Both can be turned on or off in the "Lifecycle Errand" tab on the left.
+Two lifecycle errands are run be default: the **broker registrar** and the **smoke test**.
+The broker registrar errand registers the broker with the Cloud Controller and makes the configured plan public.
+The smoke test errand runs basic tests to validate that Elastic Runtime applications can successfully create, bind, use, and unbind MySQL service instances.
+Both errands can be turned on or off in the **Lifecycle Errand** tab on the left.

 ### Provisioning and Binding via Cloud Foundry